April 16, 2022; revised March 8, 2023

 - In the same way, some children can recall memories from their recent past lives.
 See “Evidence for Rebirth.”
 Some yogis can remember many past lives.
 A Buddha can recall any past life as he wishes.
 For example, Buddha Gotama described the lives of several previous Buddhas (spanning many billions of years) in detail in several suttas.
 See, for example, “Mahāpadāna Sutta (DN 14).”

-- However, when one is trying to avoid generating “bad saṅkhāra” at the present moment, we DO NOT need to focus on the whole rupakkhandha.
-We just need to pay attention to the rupa that we are experiencing at that time.
+- However, when trying to avoid generating “bad saṅkhāra” at the present moment, we DO NOT need to focus on the whole rupakkhandha.
+We just need to pay attention to the rupa we are experiencing.
 Such rupā belong to “a much smaller “collection of rupā” or rupakkhandha.”
 Let us discuss that now.

 Rupakkhandha at the Present Moment Is the Most Important